Brandon Gormley

-Brandon Gormley (born February 18, 1992) is a Canadian professional ice hockey defenceman who is currently an unrestricted free agent.
-He most recently played for the Iserlohn Roosters of the Deutsche Eishockey Liga (DEL).
-He was selected 13th overall by the Phoenix Coyotes in the 2010 NHL Entry Draft.
+Brandon Gormley (born February 18, 1992) is a Canadian former professional ice hockey defenceman.
+He was selected 13th overall by the Phoenix Coyotes in the 2010 NHL entry draft.
 During his junior career, he was named to the QMJHL All-Rookie Team, is a two-time QMJHL Second Team All-Star and won the President's Cup with the Wildcats in 2010.
 Internationally, he has competed in two World U-17 Hockey Challenges, one Ivan Hlinka Memorial Tournament and one IIHF World U20 Championship.